ad-si/TaskLite/docs-source/differences_taskwarrior.md

 ### Command Comparison

-TaskWarrior  | TaskLite   | Description & Differences
+Taskwarrior  | TaskLite   | Description & Differences
 -------------|------------|--------------------------
 [add]        | add        | Add a new task annotate     | note       | Add a note / comment / annotation to a task